FrozenPeak0701/frozenpeak0701.github.io/_pages/about.md

 My current interests are game scripting, machine learning (computer vision), and quantum field theory, which is what I am currently learning.

-Projects currently working on: Genshin Scripting, MusicCopilot.
+Projects currently working on: Genshin Scripting, MusicCopilot, A cool RTS Game.
 Prospect Projects: Starcraft2 AI

 Header image is from Anime series "Death Note".